GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     For a logarithmic time scale, append **+l** and specify *n* steps instead of *dt*.
     Alternatively, give a file with the desired times in the first column (these times may have individual units appended, otherwise we assume year).
-    We then write a separate grid file for each time step.
+    We then write a separate model grid file for each given time step.

 **-W**\ *wd*
     Set reference depth to the undeformed flexed surface in m [0].
 Append **k** to indicate